ruszkipista/cims03-my-car/README.md

 ```

 ### 0.18 Note on foreign keys
 The data is stored in a Mongo database where the unit of storage is *document*.
 Every document has a unique identifier, in the DB it has the `_id` name.
-The docuemnts are stored in *collections*.
+The documnents are stored in *collections*.
 In our data structure we equate an entity representative with a document.
 E.g. one Car is stored as a document.
 Many representatives of the same entity are stored in the Cars collection.

-If one entity refers to an other entity with an attribute, we call that attribute as foreign key.
+If one entity refers to another entity with an attribute, we call that attribute as foreign key.
 E.g. one User-Car relationship contains 3 foreign keys: User, Car and Relationship Type.
 We store these references to the foreign entities by their `_id`
 So instead of having a (`user_id`:`user1`, `car_id`:`yaris`, `relationship_id`:`owner`) we store (`user_id`: `611986fa17a24010b762fd6c`, `car_id`: `611986fe17a24010b762fd7c`, `relationship_id`: `611986f917a24010b762fd69`) where 611986fa17a24010b762fd6c refers to the `_id` of `user1` in Users, `611986fe17a24010b762fd7c` refers to the `_id` of `yaris` in Cars and `611986f917a24010b762fd69` refers to the `_id` of `owner` in Relationship Types.

 ## 1. User Experience design
 ### 1.1 Strategy Plane
 Stakeholders of the website:
 - members of a family or employee of small enterprise with a pool of cars
-- chosen persons to perform certain database entry maintenace for the benefit of other users within the group
+- chosen persons to perform certain database entry maintenance for the benefit of other users within the group
 - developer of the My Car application

 #### 1.1.1 Goals and Objectives of Stakeholders (users)